PriyankaaNigam/AI-Data-Unlocked/CFPB_Complaint_Analysis/SQL_queries_and_results.md

 |  9  | Credit reporting                                                            |      140429     |
 |  10 | Student loan                                                                |      113611     |

+**Insight:**

 The most common source of consumer complaints is credit reporting, constituting more than 55% of total complaints.

-## Query 2.
+Inaccurate credit reporting is a real pain point for consumers.

-## How have complaint volumes changed over time?
+### Query 3: How have complaint volumes changed over time?

+**SQL:**

 SELECT STRFTIME('%Y', "Date received") AS complaint_year,
 COUNT(*) AS total_complaints